kurtbruns/quaternion/README.md

   <img src="./images/RotateEarthSecondDrag-light-theme.png" alt="Theme-aware image">
 </picture>

-In practice, you should calculate and apply the rotation each time the mouse moves during a drag operation.
+In practice, it's better to calculate and apply the rotation each time the mouse moves during a drag operation.
 I chose to show one big rotation for demonstration purposes, but the downside of this approach is that the Earth moves in an unexpected manner during an extend drag operation (for example, dragging in a big U shape).

 The benefit of applying small rotations each time the mouse moves during a drag operation is that the Earth moves in a consistent manner at the beginning and end of the drag operation.
 Because Quaternions are numerically stable, you don't need to worry about accumulating errors and the orientation drifting over time.